hms-dbmi/Access-to-Data-using-PIC-SURE-API/docs/development-docker.md

   (Run `docker volume ls` to confirm the exact prefixed names.)
 - Adapter ref changes are handled by the entrypoint stamps and do **not** need a volume reset.
+- **Port clashes with the sibling adapter stacks.** The `pic-sure-python-adapter-hpds` and `pic-sure-r-adapter-hpds` repos each ship their own compose files that also publish JupyterLab on `:8888` and RStudio on `:8787`.
+Only one stack can bind a port at a time — if `docker compose up` here appears to start but the URL shows the wrong environment, stop the other stack (`docker compose down` in that repo) or remap the ports here, e.g.
+  `docker compose run --rm -p 8899:8888 notebook`.
+- **Some notebooks re-install the adapters themselves.** A few notebooks (e.g.
+  `NHLBI_BioData_Catalyst/R/ORCHID_COVID19.ipynb`) still carry their original setup cells such as `devtools::install_github("hms-dbmi/pic-sure-r-adapter-hpds", ref="main")` or `pip install git+...@main`.
+Inside this image those cells are unnecessary and
+  counter-productive: the environment already installs the adapters at the configured refs, and the R cell additionally needs `devtools` (only `remotes` is baked in). **Skip those install cells** so you keep the pinned adapter versions.